With the time passing by, web applications today have evolved to a great extent. Earlier web apps were simple static pages where it didn’t matter...

-Here details, including animations, accessibility and UI logic are taken care of.
-In their excellent bushel, you’ll discover a plethora of starter applications for booking, rentals, work postings and that’s just the beginning.
+Here details including animation files, accessibility and UI logic are taken care of.
+In their excellent bushel, you’ll discover a plethora of commercial React Native apps for booking, rentals, work postings and that’s just the beginning.

 2. React Native Firebase

-Those who have already used React Native must be knowing this one because its way is popular.
-For others, it is a comprehensive technology comprising of several tools and services to build, scale and monetize applications.
+Those who have already used React Native must be knowing this one because its way popular.
+For others, it is a comprehensive technology consisting of several tools and services to build, scale and monetize native applications.

-This mobile library helps leverage the entire Firebase app.
-For example, you can use all the Firebase services and tools by integrating them using this official UI library by Firebase.
+This React Native component library helps leverage the entire Firebase app.
+For example, you can use all the Firebase services and tools by integrating them using this official native UI library by Firebase.

-One of the most interesting aspects of the library is that each has a predefined style which never changes no matter what.
-It remains consistent with the rest Maybe that’s the reason why creating complex components and that too without defining styles on the manual basis is possible.
+One of the most interesting features of the UI library is that each has a predefined style which never changes no matter what.
+It remains consistent with the rest, maybe that’s the reason why creating complex components and that too without defining styles on the manual basis is possible.

 Now communication is something which cannot be ignored at any rate.
-And chats is the best and easiest method that must be included in a mobile app.
+Chats are the best and easiest method that must be included in a mobile app.
 Here building and launching a chat platform is possible -all thanks to the React Native Gifted Chat.
 Every component offered by the library is fully customizable.
-Right from composer actions to creating an avatar for profiles, text inputs, loading messages, copy messages, and enhancing the bot functionality, in the React Native UI Component everything is taken care of.
+Right from composer actions to creating an avatar for profiles, text inputs, loading messages, copy messages, and enhancing the bot functionality everything is taken care of in the React Native UI Component.